Fun Things To Do At Zion National Park in July

 - Flash floods can happen with sunny skies overhead.

-Take a look at this list of things to do at Zion National Park.
+Take a look at this list of Zion National Park summer activities.
 We’ve provided tips for enjoying these outdoor activities in July!

-To avoid the crowds, explore the lesser-known Kolob Terrace road west of Springdale near the town of Virgin.
-And about 40 miles north of Zion Canyon is the Kolob Canyons area of the park.
+Kolob Canyons is about 40 miles north of Zion Canyon.
 It’s a bit out of the way, but provides a whole different view of Zion.

 Zion Hiking Trails in July